 7. PROTECTION AND MANAGEMENT Describe the current legislative and regulatory measures at national and local level.
 7.a Protection status Describe any protection measures that apply to the immediate and wider settings of the potential nominated property.
-Maximum word length, 500 words Maximum word length: 500 words 7.b Management status In case a management system is in place, or is envisaged, for the conservation of the potential nominated property, provide a brief description of its organization, priorities, conservation measures and the adequacy of resources (capacity and financial) available.
+Maximum word length: 500 words 7.b Management status In case a management system is in place, or is envisaged, for the conservation of the potential nominated property, provide a brief description of its organization, priorities, conservation measures and the adequacy of resources (capacity and financial) available.
 In case the potential nominated property already has a management plan, or other documented management system, attach a copy of the most recent version.

-In the case of potential serial nominated properties, provide information on whether an overall management framework for all components parts is already in place or envisaged.
-Maximum word length: 500 words 7.c Engagement of indigenous peoples and local communities If the potential nominated property might affect the lands, territories or resources of indigenous peoples and/or local communities, explain how they are represented, and in how far they have participated in the preparation of the Tentative List and the Preliminary Assessment request (see paragraphs 64 and 123).
+7.c Engagement of indigenous peoples and local communities If the potential nominated property might affect the lands, territories or resources of indigenous peoples and/or local communities, explain how they are represented, and in how far they have participated in the preparation of the Tentative List and the Preliminary Assessment request (see paragraphs 64 and 123).
 Demonstrate, as appropriate, that the free, prior and informed consent of indigenous peoples has been obtained, through, interalia , making the planned nomination publicly available in appropriate languages and public consultations and hearings.
 Maximum word length: 500 words 7.d Additional key questions and issues Describe any issues or difficulties, which have been identified to date in considering a possible World Heritage nomination, or any specific area(s) where advice is required in considering the potential nominated property.
 Maximum word length: 500 words